alexpdp7/alexpdp7/PERSONAL_INFRA.md

 Ipsilon adds SAML for some applications which do not support Kerberos.

+Ipsilon is backed by Red Hat, although they seem to have shifted their focus to KeyCloak.
+KeyCloak is much more featureful, but I prefer Ipsilon because:

+* It's deployed via RPM
+* Integration with FreeIPA is a one-liner
+* It's still used by the Fedora Project infrastructure

+FreeIPA and Ipsilon are running in CentOS 7- I will probably reconsider this stack around 2024 when CentOS gets close to EOL.

 ## Mail

 All systems are running Postfix configured to send emails through an account on my free G Suite account.